dgerabagi/aiascent-dev/prompt.md

 # Artifact A63: V2V Academy - Lesson 1.2 - The Philosophy of V2V
 # Date Created: C62
 # Author: AI Model & Curator
+# Updated on: C63 (Expand content for all personas and add new section on Cognitive Apprenticeship)

 - **Key/Value for A0:**
 - **Description:** The detailed content for Lesson 1.2 of the V2V Academy, "The Philosophy of V2V," designed for the interactive report viewer.
 It includes three parallel versions of the content for different learner personas.